 In this course we take the attendees through an overview of AI.
 Definition, a brief history, latest developments including generative AI and LLMs, and how it will impact business and society in general.
 We cover the technology basics as well as how AI is being used by companies from start-ups to multinationals to increase productivity, develop new products and services and to improve on existing ones.

-We examine data sets, hardware, models, and MLOps platforms, and then focus on business use cases and scaling to real world AI deployments in production environments.
+We examine data sets, hardware, models, agents, and MLOps platforms, and then focus on business use cases and scaling to real world AI deployments in production environments.
 This course is high level so is suitable for business executives and people curious as to what the AI world looks like from a platform and business perspective.

-We will configure LLM frameworks on the cloud and then fine-tune them using various data sets.
+We will configure LLM frameworks on the cloud and then fine-tune them using various multimodal data sets.
 Syllabus includes:

 • Understanding large language model architectures

-• The changing landscape in LLMs
+• The changing landscape of multimodal LLMs

-• Understanding of embedding techniques
+• Understanding embedding techniques

-• Vector databases
+• Vector databases & the orchestration layer (LangChain)

 • Training and serving LLMs